Skip to content

 • \(\sigma\) is the symmetric rank-2 electric conductivity tensor,

-• \(\mathbf{J}\) is a prescribed divergence-free current density (\(\operatorname{div} \mathbf{J}= 0\)),
+• \(\mathbf{J}\) is a prescribed divergence-free current density (\(\operatorname{div} \mathbf{J} = 0\)),

 • \(\mathbf{B}_r\) is the remanent flux density.

-\[ \begin{align} \mathbf{B} = \operatorname{curl} \mathbf{A}, \end{align} \]
+\[ \begin{align} \mathbf{B} = \operatorname{curl} \mathbf{A}. \end{align} \]

 The magnetic reluctivity is the inverse of the magnetic permeability tensor (\(\nu = \mu^{-1}\)).
-The electric conductivity tensor \(\sigma\) is usually a diagonal tensor, where the off-diagonal terms are zero.
-It describes how well a material conducts electric current.
-The remanent flux density is related to the remanent magnetization (\(\mathbf{M}_r\)) by \(\mathbf{B}_r = \mu \mathbf{M}_r\).
+The electric conductivity tensor \(\sigma\) is usually diagonal — its off-diagonal terms are zero — and describes how well the material conducts electric current.

-Equation (1) is augmented by the constitutive equations:
+Equation (1) is augmented by the constitutive equations

-\[ \begin{align} \mathbf{H} &= \nu \left( \mathbf{B} - \mathbf{B}_r \right), \\ \mathbf{J} &= \sigma \mathbf{E}, \end{align} \]
+\[ \begin{align} \mathbf{B} &= \mu \mathbf{H} + \mathbf{B}_r, \\ \mathbf{J} &= \sigma \mathbf{E}. \end{align} \]

-Note that in general the material properties \(\nu\), \(\sigma\), and \(\mathbf{B}_r\) can be nonlinear and dependent on other physical properties such as temperature.
+In general the material properties \(\nu\), \(\sigma\), and \(\mathbf{B}_r\) can be nonlinear and depend on other physical quantities such as temperature.

 Model